 The following are some examples of tools and resources related to the Information and Referral Service that were of interest to LBS practitioners interviewed during the development of this module.
-This is not intended as an exhaustive list and we encourage you to explore the resources available on the Internet or through Ontario’s literacy support networks.
+This is not intended as an exhaustive list and we encourage you to explore the resources available on the Internet or through Ontario’s provincial literacy support organizations and regional literacy networks.

 CLO’s “Recipes for Success: OW and ODSP Best Practices” webinar – Almost 40% of adult learners in Ontario’s LBS programs receive income through Ontario Works (OW) or the Ontario Disability Support Program (ODSP).
 We recognize these clients often have additional or more complex needs, and we want to help you meet them.In this 54-minute webinar, Summer Burton, of Literacy Link South Central presents resources to help you engage vulnerable OW and ODSP clients in LBS programming.
 The webinar will provide strategies to cultivate effective partnerships to support your OW and ODSP clients.

 Service Co-Ordination in Literacy and Basic Skills —Trials and Tribulations – Let’s Talk webinar – Service co-ordination is a top priority for LBS agencies to help meet the varied needs of the learners in your programs.
 And based on the needs of individual learners and the make-up of your communities, service co-ordination can be very different from learner to learner, and from community to community.
 In this interactive one-hour webinar, CLO discussed challenges, successes and best practices related to this important function.
 Real-life examples were shared to showcase agency struggles and agency successes.